owncloud/ocis/services/proxy/README.md

 **NOTES**

-* When there is a changed group information for thousands of users, an additional delay may occur to get updated information based on optimizing computational resources needed for group handling.
+* For resource optimisation, Infinite Scale skips any checks and updates on groupmemberships, if the last update happened less than 5min ago.

 * Infinite Scale can't differentiate between a group being renamed in the IDP and users being reassigned to a different group.

 * Infinite Scale does not get aware when a group is being deleted in the IDP, an updated claim will not hold any information from the deleted group.
-Infinite Scale does not track a claim history to comapare.
+Infinite Scale does not track a claim history to compare.

 #### Impacts